Simply Scratch Made

 • Add the rinsed quinoa to a medium saucepan.
 Add the chicken stock and salt to the pan and bring to a boil.
 Cover, turn the heat to low and cook for 15 minutes.

-Keyword gluten free, healthy eating, make-ahead, meal prepping, quinoa
+Keyword make-ahead, meal prepping, quinoa

 Comments